interrogator/corpkit/README.md

 >>> sayers = sayers.edit(merge_subcorpora = merges)

 # now, get relative frequencies for he and she
+# 'self' calculates percentage after merging/removing etc has been performed,
+# so that he and she will sum to 100%.
+# pass in `sayers.totals` to calculate he/she as percentage of all sayers
 >>> genders = sayers.edit('%', 'self', just_entries = ['he', 'she'])

 # and plot it as a series of pie charts, showing totals on the slices: